 Do I Have a Januvia Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Januvia lawsuits.
-We are handling individual litigation nationwide and currently accepting new pancreatic cancer cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Januvia lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you got pancreatic cancer and feel Januvia may be to blame, you should contact our law firm immediately.
+Again, if you were injured by Januvia side effects, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a class action suit and we can help.